 Bioplastics can also be made from ethane derived from plants.
 This is the same as ethane derived from oil and is used in the same way to make the same PET plastics.

-# For example, Coca-Cola’s PlantBottle simply replaces 30 percent of the ethanol in their normal polyethylene terephthalate (PET) plastic bottle with 30 percent plant-derived ethanol.
-This means the bottle is still considered PET and can be recycled even though it’s made with some plant material, but it still won’t biodegrade.”
+- Ethane based plastics as used Coca-Cola’s PlantBottle which replaces 30 percent of the ethanol in their normal polyethylene terephthalate (PET) plastic bottle with 30 percent plant-derived ethanol.
+This means the bottle is still considered PET and can be recycled but is NOT biodegradable.

 In short, just because a plastic has been made from plants does not mean it is biodegradable.

 The case for and against plant derived PET plastics – great article here

 Why most plastics don’t biodegrade